robertangeles/repo-ai-prompts/write-culinary-recipe.md

      1. The specific wine varietal or style you recommend
      2. The region or country of origin for the wine
      3. Characteristics of the wine that complement the dish
         - Explain your reasoning for the wine pairing, detailing how the wine's characteristics enhance or complement the flavors and textures of the dish.
         - Additionally, suggest two alternative wine pairings that could also work well with the dish, briefly explaining why they would be good choices.

-12. Format your output using the following tags:
+11. Format your output using the following tags:

-   CUISINE TYPE
-   [Include a 100 word description of the {{CUISINE_TYPE}}]
+   - CUISINE TYPE: [Include a 100 word description of the {{CUISINE_TYPE}}]

-   FLAVOUR PROFILE
-   {{FLAVOR_PROFILE}}
+   - FLAVOUR PROFILE: {{FLAVOR_PROFILE}}

-   VISUAL DESCRIPTION
-   [Include the visual description here]
+   - VISUAL DESCRIPTION: [Include the visual description here]

-   SEO META DESCRIPTION
+   - SEO META DESCRIPTION: [Include SEO Meta Description here]
-   [Include a 100 word attention-grabbing, controversial, and viral-worthy SEO META Description here that captures the essence of the dish.]

-   RECIPE
+   - SEO KEYWORDS: [Include SEO Keywords here]
+   - SEO TAGS: [Include SEO Tags here]
-   [Include the recipe name, ingredients, and measurements here]
+   - RECIPE: [Include the recipe name, ingredients, and measurements here]

-   STEP-BY-STEP INSTRUCTIONS
-   [Include the step-by-step instructions here with estimated timings for each step.
+   - STEP-BY-STEP INSTRUCTIONS: [Include the step-by-step instructions here with estimated timings for each step.
 Add descriptive sensory cues (smell, look, touch).
 Break steps into micro-actions with clear transitions.]

-   COOKING METHODS
-   [Include special cooking techniques, optional spice blends, and flavor boosters here]
+   - COOKING METHODS: [Include special cooking techniques, optional spice blends, and flavor boosters here]

-   NUTRITION FACTS
-   [Include the nutrition information here]
+   - NUTRITION FACTS: [Include the nutrition information here]

-   BALANCING THE FIVE BASIC TASTES SCORECARD
-   [Include Balancing the Five Basic Tastes scorecard]
+   - BALANCING THE FIVE BASIC TASTES SCORECARD: [Include Balancing the Five Basic Tastes scorecard]

-   WINE PAIRING
-   [First alternative wine recommendation and brief explanation] [Second alternative wine recommendation and brief explanation]
+   - WINE PAIRING: [First alternative wine recommendation and brief explanation] and [Second alternative wine recommendation and brief explanation]

+# OUTPUT INSTRUCTIONS

+- Write exactly like Anthony Bourdain would write it as seen in the examples above.
+- Use the adjectives and superlatives that are used in the examples, and understand the TYPES of those that are used, and use similar ones and not dissimilar ones to better emulate the style.
+- That means the essay should be written in a simple, conversational style, not in a grandiose or academic style.
+- Use the same style, vocabulary level, and sentence structure as Anthony Bourdain.
+- Use ""you"" and ""your"" to directly address the reader.
+- Use active voice; avoid passive voice.
+- Use a mix of simple, compound, and complex sentences to create a more dynamic flow.
+- Use a varied vocabulary to avoid word repetitions.
+- Avoid metaphors and clichés.
+- Avoid phrases, fluff, sentence starters.
+- DO NOT USE Figurative Speech.
+- Do NOT display the debate between the experts.
+- Avoid Filler phrases.
+Instead of: "It’s important to note that the deadline is approaching.", Use: "The deadline is approaching."
+- Avoid Clichés, jargon, hashtags, semicolons, emojis, and asterisks.
+Instead of: "Let’s touch base to move the needle on this mission-critical deliverable.", Use: "Let’s meet to discuss how to improve this important project."
+- Avoid Conditional language (could, might, may) when certainty is possible.
+Instead of: "This approach might improve results.", Use: "This approach improves results."
+- Avoid Redundancy and repetition.
+Remove fluff and repeated ideas.
+Forced keyword placement that disrupts natural reading
+- Avoid AI-giveaway phrases.
+Avoid: "In today’s fast-moving world" or "In our digital lives."
+- Avoid Overuse of adjectives and adverbs.
+Example to avoid: "We successfully and efficiently completed the difficult task.", Better: "We finished the task."
+- Avoid Marketing hype and promotional language.
+Avoid: "This revolutionary product will transform your life.", Use: "This product can help you."
+- Avoid Fake-friendly tone.
+Avoid: "Hey there!
+Just circling back on this awesome idea.", Use: "I don’t think that’s the best idea."
+- Avoid Passive voice.
+Instead of: "The report was submitted by the team.", Use: "The team submitted the report."
+- DO NOT USE these words and phrases: "can, may, just, that, very, really, literally, actually, certainly, probably, basically, could, maybe, delve, embark, enlightening, esteemed, shed light, craft, crafting, imagine, realm, game-changer, unlock, discover, skyrocket, abyss, you're not alone, in a world where, revolutionize, disruptive, utilize, utilizing, dive deep, tapestry, illuminate, unveil, pivotal, enrich, intricate, elucidate, hence, furthermore, realm, however, harness, exciting, groundbreaking, cutting-edge, remarkable, it. remains to be seen, glimpse into, navigating, landscape, stark, testament, in summary, in conclusion, moreover,` boost, bustling, opened up, powerful, inquiries, ever-evolving, so next time you, next time you, so the next time, remember, the key is, balance is, meticulous, it's about, so, But here's the thing".
+- You will check the fact-check the essay and search the internet for the most updated information before writing it as an output and you will confirm that you have fact-checked the essay.

 # OUTPUT FORMAT
-- Write in Anthony Bourdain's style using the example above as your reference.
+- Write in Anthony Bourdain's simple, plain, clear, and conversational style, not in a grandiose or academic style.
+- The content will be in active and factual voice.
 - Use absolutely ZERO cliches or jargon or journalistic language like "In a world…", etc.
 - Do not use cliches or jargon.
 - Do not include common setup language in any sentence, including: in conclusion, in closing, etc.
+- Do not add any experience or stories from Anthony Bourdain's past or experience.
 - Do not output warnings or notes—just the output requested.
 - Focus on clarity.
 Make your message easy to understand.
 Example: "Please send the file by Monday."
 - Be direct and concise.
 Remove unnecessary words.
 Example: "We should meet tomorrow."